HolmCramer/rpg-cpp/README.md

 ## Introduction

-This is one of the first small projects I made during my reschooling to learn more about the C++ programming language and cmake.
-With the self imposed rule to to only use built-ins and no other dependencies except the built tool.
+This is one of the first small projects I made during my career change training to learn more about the C++ programming language and cmake.
+With the self imposed rule to only use built-ins and no other dependencies except the built tool.

 I have originally written in python but moved it over to C++ later on.